No products in the cart.

 In the years before my bariatric surgery in 2001, preparing a Thanksgiving meal would take me a week.
 I would spend weeks thinking about and finding the right recipes for too many dishes.

-Now that we eat so much healthier, I make a shrimp cocktails, a small turkey, some roasted vegetables and a sugar free pumpkin custard.
+Now that we eat so much cleaner and prefer simple foods, I make a shrimp cocktails, a small turkey, some roasted vegetables and a sugar free pumpkin custard.
 It takes me 90 minutes.
 While I am still a perfectionist, it’s really just a meal.
 Now that I have more to be thankful for and am at peace with myself, I spend less time on the food and we have a much nicer day.

 The most reliable way to check the doneness of turkey is with a meat thermometer.
 Pull that plastic pop up thing out of your turkey and throw it into the trash.
 You can buy a digital thermometer for five dollars at the grocery store.